-Despite what you call your team-based progress effort continuous development, overall excellence, lean manufacturing, or an independent work teams, you are aggressive to improve outcomes for customers.
+Despite what you call your team-based progress effort continuous development, overall excellence, lean manufacturing, or independent work teams, you are aggressive to improve outcomes for customers.

 Only some organizations, however, are totally satisfied with the consequences their team development efforts create.

 If your team improvement efforts are not living up to your prospect, this self-diagnosing checklist may inform you why.
-Successful team structuring, that creates efficient, focused work teams, want the notice to each of the following.
+Successful team structuring, that creates efficient, focused work teams, wants the notice to each of the following.

 Clear Expectations: Have the supervisors/ managers clearly communicates their targets and visions for the team's performance and expected result?
 Does a team member know why the team was formed?

 Is the organization representing faithfulness of reason in supporting the team with resources of people, time, and money?
-Does the work of the team receive adequate emphasis as a priority in terms of the time, conversation, concentration, and attention directed its way by executive leaders?
+Does the work of the team receive adequate emphasis as a priority in terms of the time, conversation, concentration, and attention directed in its way by executive leaders?

 Context: Do the team members recognize why they are contributing to the team.
 Do they understand how the plan of using teams will assist the organization in attaining its communicated trade goals?